Table of Contents

 - There is an employment gap in the resume.

 7. Professional Certifications

 This section covers the qualifications that affirm you’ve acquired the competencies and knowledge required to perform specific tasks successfully.
-Professional certifications and licenses should only be included if they are related or required by your target job.
+Professional certifications and licenses should only be included if they are related to or required by your target job.
 These are typically positioned at the bottom of the resume depending on the preference and importance.

 The importance of the ‘Education’ section in an experienced professional’s resume differs from a graduate’s resume.
 For mid-level and senior-level candidates, the education section should be placed at the bottom and cover higher education at a high level.
-However, in a graduate’s resume, it is positioned before the experience section and should cover details of undergraduate and graduate degrees with an extensive description of projects undertaken.
+However, a graduate’s resume is positioned before the experience section and should cover details of undergraduate and graduate degrees with an extensive description of projects undertaken.
 This is because, for a fresh graduate, their academic record is the most relevant section, describing their strengths and achievements, whereas, for an experienced professional, industry experience is what matters the most.